beet-software/dorm/dorm_framework/README.md

   @override
   Map<String, Object?> toJson(SchoolData data) => data.toJson();

+  // The name of this table in the database, equivalent to `CREATE TABLE schools` from SQL
+  @override
+  String get tableName => 'schools';

-  // This represents an UPDATE transformation, see the previous section
+  // This represents the UPDATE method, see the previous section
   @override
   School convert(School model, SchoolData data) =>
       School(